2023 Best Value Nursing Associate Degree Schools in West Virginia

 Top 10 Best Nursing Associate Degree Schools

-You’ll join some of the best and brightest minds around you if you attend West Virginia University at Parkersburg.
-The school came in at #2 on this year’s Best Value Nursing Associate Degree Schools in West Virginia list.
-Located in the small suburb of Parkersburg, West Virginia University at Parkersburg is a public school with a small student population.
+The excellent associate degree programs at West Virginia University at Parkersburg helped the school earn the #2 place on this year’s ranking of the best value nursing schools in West Virginia.
+Located in the suburb of Parkersburg, West Virginia University at Parkersburg is a public college with a small student population.

 West Virginia University at Parkersburg undergraduate students pay an average of $3,890 in in-state tuition and fees each year.
 On average, nursing graduates from West Virginia University at Parkersburg take out $19,590 in student loans while working on their Associate Degree.